|

 The

-idea that child care programs are a risky environment doesn't seem to
+idea that child care programs are a risky environment doesn't seem

-1,300 in child care.
+to possibly 1,300 in child care.

 1.5 - 2 hours (return to topic menu)